Blooym/workerlink/README.md

 ### Creating a shortlink

-To create a shortlink, send a POST request `/:id` with the following JSON body:
+To create a shortlink, send a POST request `/:id` with the following JSON body and a valid `Authorization` header.

 ```json
 {